dandeviant/Daffman-File-Manager/README.md

 ### Extra Requirements:

-1. MySQL database for user profiling
+1. MySQL database for user profiling and hash checking
 2. Bootstrap CSS framework for UI (config files in folder 'static').
 DO NOT TOUCH THAT FOLDER